Fine Arts/ Stage- and Costume Design

 Information and deadlines portfolio submission

-You will receive further info and the exact dates for the entrance exam (17.02.-21.02.2025) in the invitation letter.
+You will receive further information and the exact dates for the entrance examination (16-20.02.2026) in the invitation letter, which you will receive no later than four weeks after the application deadline.

 Notes on the digital portfolio in the department of stage and costume